flint-bot/flint/docs/overview.md

   resolved promise with the value or a rejected promise if not found.
 * `bot.forget([key])` - Forget (remove) value(s) from a bot instance where 'key'
   is an optional property that when defined, removes the specific key, and when undefined, removes all keys.
-Returns a resolved promise if deleted or a rejected promise if not found.
+Returns a resolved promise if deleted or not found.

 When a bot despawns (removed from room), the key/value store for that bot instance will automatically be removed from the store.
 Flint currently has an